The Bebop Shop

 A terrific overview of Hayes' classic Tempo recordings and includes a previously unissued big band session from 1969.

-Tubby Hayes: Blue Hayes (CD: Jasmine, 2 CDs)
+Tubby Hayes: Three Classic Albums Plus (CD: AVID, 2 CDs)

 Tubby Hayes: Jazz Genius- The Flamingo Era (CD: Fantastic Voyage, 3 CDs)Tubby Hayes: Jazz Genius- The Flamingo Era (CD: Fantastic Voyage, 3 CDs)